MP Estate Planning UK

 What is the current inheritance tax rate for commercial property?

-The standard inheritance tax rate is 40% on the value of your estate above the nil rate band.
-However, the rate can be reduced to 36% if you leave 10% or more of your estate to charity.
+The standard IHT rate is 40% on the value of your estate above the nil rate band (£325,000 per person).
+This rate is reduced to 36% if you leave 10% or more of your net estate to charity.
+The nil rate band has been frozen at £325,000 since 2009 and is confirmed frozen until at least April 2031.
+Commercial property does not benefit from the Residence Nil Rate Band (£175,000), which only applies to a qualifying home passed to direct descendants.

 How is commercial property valued for inheritance tax purposes?